Serre Calabresi

 The Serre Calabresi or Calabrian Serre (Calabrian dialect: Serra) are a mountain and hill area of Calabria, southern Italy, characterized by large extents of woods.

 The name could be derived by the Jewish Ser, meaning "mountains", or it could refer to the shape of a handsaw.
 The highest peak is the Monte Pecoraro, with an altitude of 1423 m.

 Geography and geology

 The chain begins at the Passo della Limina and ends at Isthmus of Catanzaro, the narrowest in Italy (c.
 30 km separating the Ionian Sea from the Tyrrhenian Sea).
 It is bounded by the Sila Range from the north and by the Aspromonte from the south.

-Geologically, the Serre Calabresi are part of the so-called Calabrian Alps, and are mostly formed by graniti, porphyry and diorite.
+Geologically, the Serre Calabresi are part of the so-called Calabrian Alps (it), and are mostly formed by graniti, porphyry and diorite.
 The eastern area also includes sandstone, while the Monte Mammicomito has instead a limestone-dolomite structure, characterized also by Karst topography.
 Badlands are also present.